Battle of Embabo

 The Battle of Embabo was fought 6 June 1882, between the Shewan forces of Negus Menelik and the Gojjame forces of Negus Tekle Haymanot.
-The forces fought to gain control over Wallaga and Kaffa provinces south of the Abay/Nile River.
+The forces fought to gain control over Wallaga and Kaffa provinces south of the Blue Nile (Abay).
 The Gojjame forces under Tekle Haymanot were defeated.
 This is one of the three battles (along with Chelenqo and Adwa) which Donald Donham lists that led to Shewan supremacy over the rest of Ethiopia.

 Background

 South of Gojjam, across the Abay River, and southwest of Shewa, lay the fertile Gibe region and the gold deposits beyond.
 Both polities craved control of these resources in order to assert dominance over the rest of Ethiopia.
 Of the two, the Gojjame had the earlier start and better position: as early as 1810, a large volume of luxury trade passed North through Gojjam (and its major market at Boso) to the coast of the Red Sea, far more than passed east through Shewa to the coast.
 Negus Bofo of Limmu-Ennarea maintained good relations with the contemporary governor of Gojjam.
 A letter survives from his son Abba Bagibo to Dejazmach Goshu Zewde, seeking an alliance against a mutual foe.

 The armies of Shewa and Gojjam had clashed earlier in 1882.
 The Shewan was led by Ras Gobana Dacche, and the Gojjame by Ras Darrasu, a deputy of Negus Tekle Haymanot; Ras Gobana had forced his opponent to surrender the tribute he was bringing back to Tekle Haymanot.
 Humiliated, Tekle Haymanot exchanged angry words with his peer, Menelik II, which resulted with the two potentates leading their armies to face one another at Embabo near the Guder River.